-Refer to the Miscellaneous Motor Vehicles page under Motor Homes for rating methods and factors; for Parts 7, 8 and 9, refer to Rule 22 to determine rating symbol.
+Refer to the Miscellaneous Motor Vehicles page under Motor Homes for rating methods and factors; for Parts 7, 8 and 9, refer to Rule 22 to determine vehicle rating group.

 Refer to the assigned insurer's rating procedure for purposes of comparing the MAIP premiums to the assigned insurer's voluntary premiums.